Please change your location to view this page.

 The Report establishes there is a lack of regulator guidance which makes it difficult for the sector to determine if and how the ACL applies with any certainty, even though the ACL’s application to many fundraising activities was acknowledged in the Interim Report.
 Similarly, it is not clear to donors if and how the ACL applies to donations obtained in an unfair manner.

 This proposal is strongly supported by the #fixfundraising coalition.
+See above re draft regulator guidance released on 6 October 2017 which you can access here.

 2. Agree in principle with the recommendation that a project be commenced to assess the effectiveness of that guidance and any relevant regulatory actions, and whether any future reforms are needed to enable the sector to work more effectively to the benefit of the Australian community, but reject the timeframe of 2019-20 and propose it be commenced concurrently with the development of regulator guidance in 2017.